seud0nym/home-assistant-addons/sigenergy2mqtt/DOCS.md

 | `MQTT Password` | Optional | A valid password for the MQTT broker username. |
 | `MQTT Logging Level` | Optional | Set the paho.mqtt logging level. |

-## Home Assistant Integration Configuration
+#### Home Assistant Integration Configuration

+These optional settings should only changed if you have very specific requirements.

 | Option | Condition | Description |
 |--------|-----------|-------------|